arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 }
 {% endcode %}

+Beware of tabs count, the snippet will be magically indented correctly based on where you put it, so there's no need to add extra tabs.
+The example above is supposed to go into `paths:` which is at the root level of the document.
+So I thought the first line would need a tab (and all the the other ones below too), but no.
+The whole body is indented based on first line having no indentation.

+Note also that multiple snippets can match a keyword/key sentence, there will be a drop list to let you choose the one you want (with a full view of the body).
+Just don't forget to look at the one that is chosen to add the right snippet to your code.

-Using generated such as [this one](https://snippet-generator.app/?description=&tabtrigger=&snippet=&mode=vscode) can be useful to turn your code template into a snippet.
+Using snippets generator such as [this one](https://snippet-generator.app/?description=&tabtrigger=&snippet=&mode=vscode) can be useful to turn your code template into a snippet.

 # Achieving training almost as usual